richardg999/Personal-Website-Workshop/README.md

          </div>

-3. Now in your style.css file, add this code.
+3. Now in your style.css file, add this code (at the very bottom, not contained within anything else).
 This stylizes all of the text within the content div.

         .content {
             margin: 18% 20% 0% 20%;